vue-styleguidist/vue-styleguidist/docs/docs/Documenting.md

 <Message :content="mockData.hello" />
 ```

-> **Note:** If you need a more complex demo it’s often a good idea to define it in a separate JavaScript file and `import` it in Markdown.
+> **Note:** If you need a more complex demo, define it in a separate JavaScript file and `import` it in Markdown.
 If the component file is in the same folder as the markdown, write `import { myExample as exam } from './myExample';` You can then use this imported setup object in your examples.
 Note that the code for the setup will not appear in the documentation.
 >
 > ```jsx
 > import { myExample as Button } from './myExample'